Baystation12/Baystation12-Lore/Planets and Systems/Mars.md

 ### The Black Flag Movement

-An anarchist movement that started in Maza, the BLM is a violent terrorist group that operates out of Maza City and Catti.
+An anarchist movement that started in Maza, the BFM is a violent terrorist group that operates out of Maza City and Catti.
 It's goals are for the disestablishment of Sol Gov, and the return of an "Open Citizen" state, though their practices and ways to obtain this are conflicting.
 Using bombings, assassinations, and smallscale guerilla warfare, the BFM has brought a crisis of sorts to the seat of Sol Gov.

 There are rumors that New Liberty itself is backing the movement, but nothing is for certain.